SofianR2/mybots/README.md

 *If this doesn’t work, try running python3 viewfinal.py instead

 If you would like to run the simulation of 500 generations of 10 population for 10 seeds, run search.py instead of viewfinal.py.
+(WARNING FULLY RUNNING search.py TAKES A FEW HOURS AND DEPENDS ON THE SPECS OF THE MACHINE IT'S BEING RUN ON)

 ### Credits:
 Explosion Effect - https://www.youtube.com/watch?v=Q7KmAe8_jZE